Investors: Buy Your Next RV Park with Insurance in Mind

 March 6, 2025 · 4 minute read

-Blog Campground Investing: Tips for Buying Your Next RV Park with Insurance in Mind
+Blog Investors: Buy Your Next RV Park with Insurance in Mind

 When purchasing a campground or RV park, property and liability insurance are key factors impacting your investment.
 Is your cap rate at a ten?
 What happens if the insurance premiums double or triple over the next few years from what the former owner was paying?
-Understanding how insurers evaluate risks can help you position your next property for the best coverage and pricing.
+Understanding how insurers evaluate risks can help you manage your expectations about the right coverage and pricing for the new location.

 Have questions?